What Is Spatial Visualization?

 Improving Spatial Visualization Skills

-If you do not feel particularly skilled at spatial visualization, do not worry.
-Although some people are naturally better at spatial visualization, anyone can improve this skill.
+If you do not feel particularly skilled at spatial visualization, you are likely not alone.
+Although some people may be naturally better at spatial visualization, anyone can improve this skill.
 Howard Gardner stressed that different bits of intelligence can always be learned, developed, or improved.

 Parents often wish that their children would play fewer video games, but video games can improve spatial visualization skills.
 Studies have found that action video games, in particular, can help people improve their spatial abilities.